Binding Steering

 The rack can bind if worn or not adjusted properly

 Rack and pinion gears are installed on (FWD) front-wheel-drive vehicles instead of a recirculating ball gearbox.
-They contain a pinion gear and a rack gear.
-These two gears remain in constant mesh.
-The gear is assisted by fluid from the power steering pump during turns.
-They can bind if worn or not adjusted properly.
+The pinion gear and the rack gear remain in constant mesh.
+The power steering system assists the gear during turns.
+The pinion and rack gears can bind if worn or not adjusted properly.

 Worn rack bushings cause the vehicle to wander.

-Worn rack bushings cause the vehicle to wander.
-As the vehicle turns or hits bumps in the road, the rack moves in the worn bushings.
-This movement causes changes in the vehicle's toe.
+Worn rack bushings cause steering problems like wandering.
+The rack moves in the worn bushings as the vehicle turns or hits bumps in the road.
+As the vehicle travels, this movement causes constant changes in the vehicle's toe.